 The Beastfriend makes a Ld test, and if the test is successful the animals will appear in 2D10 minutes.
 They will appear in the following numbers:

-Bear 1
+Bear í

 Boar D3

-Hawk 1 hyddi yr yr yw yr yw
+Hawk 1

 Horse 1

-Hound an sanatan a D3
+Hound D3

-and the second second Wild Cat and the state D3
+Wild Cat D3

 A Beastfriend may not make a second call while accompanied by animals from a previous calling.